 You must have the written permission of your guarantor and apply in writing to the Loans Approval Group if you wish to travel overseas while you owe any money to the Student Loans Fund.
 Please Note: This is not required where your loan has been approved for travel purposes.

 Short-term loans can be consolidated into long-term loans. an In most cases, if you have any outstanding debt to the University of Melbourne Student Loan fund - it will automatically be deducted from any approved long-term loan amount.
 This will be discussed at your appointment with the Financial Aid adviser.

 Applications for Long Term Loans are assessed by the Student Loans Approval Group based on financial need, with consideration given to:

 - how the loan will assist the applicant to participate in their studies

-Loans are repaid in monthly instalments by BPay, cheque or money order by the due date as set out in the repayment schedule.
+Loans are usually repaid in monthly instalments by BPay, cheque or money order, with due dates set out in a loan repayment schedule.

-In some cases, the Committee may approve a loan on the condition that an early repayment date is set (for example, by a date later in the current year).
+Early Repayment: In some cases, a loan may be approved with an early repayment date set (for example, by a date later in the current year).

-- Students must complete the Long Term Loan application form.
+- You must complete the Long-term Loan application

 - Provide a copy of each of the following from your guarantor: